 Project Folder Structure Overview

-In addition to the project file (.what file extension) that is created when saving a new project, WHAT automatically generates various files and sub-folders that are required for it to run.
-This file organization is briefly described here and an example is presented in Figure 2.2.
-The project folder contains two sub-folders named ‘‘Meteo’’ and ‘‘Waterlvl’’ in addition to a few other files.
+In addition to the project file (.what file extension) that is created when saving a new project, WHAT automatically generates various files and sub-folders that are required for its execution.
+This file organization is briefly described below and an example is presented in Figure 2.2.
+The project folder contains two sub-folders named ‘‘Meteo’’ and ‘‘Waterlvl’’ and a few other files.

-Meteo The folder Meteo contains three sub-folders named respectively Raw, Input and Output.
-The folder Raw is where are saved the weather data files downloaded from the CDCD.
-These are coma-separated values (CSV) files that contain weather data on a yearly basis.
-All the data files for a given weather station are saved within a common folder named after the station name and its unique identification number (IDN).
-For example, in Figure 2.2, the raw data file ‘‘eng-daily- 01011980-12311980.csv’’ that contains weather data of the station ‘‘Marieville’’ for the year 1980 is saved within a folder named ‘‘MARIEVILLE (7024627)’’ where the number in parentheses is the unique IDN of the station.
+Meteo: The sub-folder Meteo contains three sub-?sub-folders named respectively Raw, Input and Output.
+The binder Raw is where the weather data files downloaded from the CDCD are saved.
+CDCD files contain daily weather data for a given year, each separated with a coma (CSV) for a given year.
+All the data files for the selected years for a given weather station are saved in WHAT within a common folder named after the station name and its unique identification number (IDN).
+For example, in Figure 2.2, the raw data file ‘‘eng-daily- 01011980-12311980.csv’’ that contains weather data of the station ‘‘Marieville’’ for the year 1980 is saved within a folder named ‘‘MARIEVILLE (7024627)’’ where the number in parentheses corresponds to the station IDN.

-The folder Input contains the formatted weather data files produced from the raw data files.
+The binder Input contains the formatted weather data files produced from the raw data files, for the selected years of a given station.

 These are tab-separated values (TSV) files that are named after the station’s name and IDN.

-The folder Output is where are saved the gapless weather time-series produced from the content of the Input folder.
-These are saved in TSV text files with the extension ‘‘.out’’.
-The files with the extension ‘‘.log’’ are TSV text files that contain detailed information about every missing daily weather value that were estimated by the program to produce the gapless time-series (.out files).
+The binder Output is where the gapless weather time-series are saved.
+Files are produced using the content of the Input folder and a gap-filling procedure.
+They are saved in TSV text files with the extension ‘‘.out’’.
+The files with the extension ‘‘.log’’ are TSV text files that contain detailed information about every missing daily weather value that was estimated by the program to produce the gapless time-series (*.out files).

-Waterlvl The folder ‘‘Waterlvl’’ is the preferred location were your water level time-series should be stored.
+Waterlvl: The sub-folder ‘‘Waterlvl’’ is the preferred location where your water-level time-series should be stored.
 These files can be either in a Microsoft Excel spreadsheet file format (xls) or in a tab-separated values text format (TSV).

-Other Files The file ‘‘weather stations.lst’’ is a resource file that is used to store the results of a weather station search in the Canadian Daily Climate Database (CDCD).
-The file ‘‘graph layout.lst’’ is also a resource file in which are stored the layout parameters of the well hydrographs that are produced in the hyhdrograph tab of WHAT.
-The file ‘‘weather datasets summary.log’’ is an tab-separated values (TSV) file that contains a summary of all the weather data files contained in the ‘‘Input’’ folder.
-The file ‘‘waterlvl manual measurements.xls’’ is used to input manual water level measurements associated with the water level time-series files stored in the ‘‘Waterlvl’’ folder.
-These measurements are plotted on the hydrograph and can also be used to adjust the position of the water-level time-series in the vertical axis when the installation depth of the pressure probe is unknown.
+Other Files: The file ‘‘weather stations.lst’’ is a resource file that is used to store the results of a weather station search in the Canadian Daily Climate Database (CDCD).
+The file ‘‘graph layout.lst’’ is also a resource file in which are stored the layout parameters of the well hydrographs that are produced in the hydrograph tab of WHAT.
+The file ‘‘weather datasets summary.log’’ is a tab-separated values (TSV) file that contains a summary of all the weather data files included in the ‘‘Input’’ folder.
+The file ‘‘waterlvl manual measurements.xls’’ contains all the available manual water-level measurements from field visits.
+These values can be added to graphs showing the well hydrograph and hence, they can be used to check and adjust the position of the water-level time-series on the vertical axis when the depth at which the pressure probe was installed in the well is unknown.

 Figure 2.2: Project folder file organization.